EVERLIV/HealthMind/replit.md

 ## Overview

 HealthAI is a modern web application that provides AI-powered analysis of blood test results and health metrics.
-The platform features a mobile-first design with comprehensive health tracking capabilities, including blood analysis interpretation, biomarker monitoring, health profile management, and AI-powered health consultations.
-Built with React and Express, it offers a seamless user experience for managing personal health data and receiving intelligent insights.
+The platform features a mobile-first design with comprehensive health tracking capabilities, including blood analysis interpretation with **DeepSeek AI integration**, biomarker monitoring, health profile management, and AI-powered health consultations.
+Built with React and Express, it offers a seamless user experience for managing personal health data and receiving intelligent insights powered by advanced AI models.

 ## User Preferences